 Note: for a full list of states with their maximum time limits read, “How Long Can You Stay at a Rest Area?“

 What if I Decide to Sleep Overnight at One of These Rest Stops Anyway?

-It’s unlikely that an officer will tap on your window and make you leave.
+If you decide to sleep overnight in one of these rest stops, it’s unlikely that an officer will tap on your window and make you leave.
 Even in states where overnight parking is banned at rest stops, most RVers, cars, and vans get away with doing it without incident.

 No law enforcement officer is going to force a drowsy driver to get back on the highway.

 Our best advice is to remain inside your vehicle as much as you can, and try to act like someone who is too tired to do anything.
 If an officer taps on your window, just tell them you are getting very sleepy, you don’t have the money to go to a hotel, and you promise to leave in the morning.